 Setting up a site

-Create a site within the Fly web interface, verify that you own your domain, then change your DNS to point to Fly.
-Visitors to your application connect to the nearest Fly edge server, which handles HTTPS termination and intelligently routes requests to your backend applications.
+Create a site within the Fly web interface, then change your site's DNS at Fly.
+Visitors to your application will connect to the nearest Fly edge server, which handles HTTPS termination and intelligently routes requests to your backend applications.

 As you connect more backends, you can adjust where and how you will route your visitors.
 For example, you can mount your application to